pudo/pudo.org/blog/_posts/2015-05-15-document-mining.md

 ### aleph, an experiment in entity-based document mining

 With this foundation in place, I started developing another layer of tooling aimed at non-technical investigative journalists, rather than developers.
 The expectations of researchers were usually quite simple: most requests focus on searching a set of documents to generate leads that would then be checked by hand.
-More advanced queries would involve drilling down to relevant sub-sets using document metadata and mentions of dates, places and entities within the documents.
+Advanced queries would involve drilling down to relevant sub-sets using document metadata and mentions of dates, places and entities within the documents.

 The resulting prototype, [aleph](http://aleph.grano.cc) ([source code](https://github.com/pudo/aleph)), allows users to easily perform those tasks through a simple web interface.
 Based on archivekit and loadkit, the tool maintains two distinct types of datasets: document collections and entity lists.